If, for any reason, you feel you haven’t received the best from us and would like to submit a formal complaint, please get in touch straight away.

 If you’re dissatisfied with a particular part of our service the first thing to do is contact our Customer Service team, giving them as much information about your complaint as possible.
 This way we can aim to resolve the issue immediately, but if we can’t, we’ll give you a contact name and reference number and provide regular updates on the status of your complaint.

-Post: Gazprom Energy, 27 Quay Street, Manchester, M3 3GY
+Post: Gazprom Energy, 5th Floor, 8 First Street, Manchester, M15 4RP

 On the rare occasion that you’re not satisfied by our initial response, or your complaint has not been resolved in four weeks, a member of our Management team will step in and do everything they can to resolve your issue.